lalvarezt/uv-script-manager/README.md

 **Arguments:**

-- `script-name`: Name of the script to remove
+- `script-name`: Name of the script to remove (can be original name or alias)

 **Options:**